nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 - Page 10, Column 1, Paragraph 6, Line 1: I would like to introduce this question in a slightly different way: **One major question asked in this article was, "If the main trends** -> **One major question asked in this article was, if "the main trends**

 - Page 10, Column 2, Paragraph 2, Line 10: You corrected **reaches** to **reach**, but I'm not sure if this is correct.
 I believe it should be **Diachronically, the amount of data is consistently low and reaches a minimum in the Middle Bronze Age.**.
-But maybe I'm wrong.
+But maybe I'm wrong

 - Page 11, Column 2, Paragraph 1, Line 1: Missing space: **Lower Saxony.Some** -> **Lower Saxony.
 Some**

-- Page 11, Column 2, Paragraph 2, Line 4: The specific denomination **large parts of East of Southern Sweden** is overly complicated and can be replaced with only **large parts of Southern Sweden**.
+- Page 11, Column 2, Paragraph 2, Line 4: The specific denomination **large parts of East of Southern Sweden** is overly complicated and can be replaced with only **large parts of Southern Sweden**

-- Page 12, Column 2, Paragraph 1, Line 3: Instead of **the second one had a larger scope** it's better to say **the second one has a larger scope**.
+- Page 12, Column 2, Paragraph 1, Line 3: Instead of **the second one had a larger scope** it's better to say **the second one has a larger scope**

 - Page 12, Column 2, Paragraph 5, Line 2: Plural: **another purpose and its application in this context** -> **another purpose and their application in this context**

 ## Conclusion

+## Supplementary remarks

+- Page 14, Column 2, Paragraph 2, Line 9: Please replace **further, deviant burial rituals** with **other burial rituals**

+- Page 14, Column 2, Paragraph 3: This paragraph should end in a colon. **Concerning the primary variables burial type and burial construction, further special effects must be taken into account:**

+- Page 15, Column 1, Paragraph 5, Line 11: Please replace **despite this restriction, actions such as** with **despite this restriction, behaviour such as**

+## Acknowledgements

+- Page 15, Column 2, Paragraph 3, Line 13: Please remove the **C++** in **valuable C++ code review by Benny Baumann**, so that it becomes **valuable code review by Benny Baumann**